imagineLife/big-site/content/node/debugging.md

 ### adding debugger to the code

+Create an automatic "breakpoint" on a specific line in a program's source code.
+Pause the execution of the program on that breakpoint:

-- add a line in the code, `debugger`, where the code should pause
+- create a new line and write `debugger;`, where the code should pause
-- add a flag to the cli when running the code `node inspect the-file.js`
+- add a few details to the node cli when running the program: `NODE_INSPECT_RESUME_ON_START=1 node inspect file.js`
-- example
-  - running a file `node inspect file.js` will run the whole file with cli output
-  - running a file `node inspect file.js` and including `debugger` somewhere in the code will run the file _up to the breakpoint_
+  - `NODE_INSPECT_RESUME_ON_START` tells node and the debugger to run and STOP on the `debugger;` line in the program
+  - `inspect` instructs node to use the debugger, the "inspect" tool

+A different way to use the `inspect` argument is to use it withouth the `NODE_INSPECT_RESUME_ON_START=1` env var.
+Without that env var set, node will pause on the first "runnable" piece/function of code.

 # Debugging with cli

-- these break from 'outside' the code files
+A program can be paused immediately when starting the program by utilizing the cli.
+This is different than the above `debugger`.
+One primary way it is different is that the `debugger` method requires adding a line to the source code - here, though, no new line in required.

 - `--inspect`
   - triggers the v8 inspector
   - takes an optional port: `--inspect=9876`
 - `--inspect-brk`
   - inspect mode
   - breaks on first line of the code

 ### CLI Output After Flags